Dedekind Zeta motives for totally real fields: Applications

 The proof of theorem $\ref{thmmotiveMAIN}$ only requires hyperbolic simplices with at most one vertex at infinity.
 We can therefore assume that all quadric motives which occur have at most one vertex $x_i$ lying on $Q_d$.
-Sah's isomorphism $(\ref{sahinc})$ shows that any hyperbolic geodesic simplex with vertices on the absolute is stably scissors-congruent to a sum of finite ones, and this can always be done over the field $k$.
+This proves theorem $\ref{Intromaintheorem2}$.